soniyash771/Projects/README.md

 # Projects
-There are my python projects
+These all are my Python projects.